zendframework/zf2-documentation/docs/languages/en/modules/zend.crypt.key.derivation.rst

    **Performance of the scrypt implementation**

    The aim of the scrypt algorithm is to generate secure derived key preventing brute force attacks.
-As the others derivation function, more time (and memory) we spent to run the algorithm and more secure will be the derived key.
+Just like the other derivation functions, the more time (and memory) we spent executing the algorithm, the more secure the derived key will be.
-   Unfortunately a pure PHP implementation of the scrypt algorithm is very slow compared with the C implementation (this is always true, if you compare eecution time of C with PHP).
+   Unfortunately a pure PHP implementation of the scrypt algorithm is very slow compared with the C implementation (this is always true, if you compare execution time of C with PHP).
-   If you want use a faster scrypt algorithm we suggest to use the C implementation of scrypt, supported by this `Scrypt extension for PHP`_ (please note that this PHP extension is not official supported by `php.net`_).
+   If you want use a faster scrypt algorithm we suggest to use the C implementation of scrypt, supported by this `Scrypt extension for PHP`_ (please note that this PHP extension is not officially supported by `php.net`_).
 The Scrypt adapter of Zend Framework is able to recognize if this extension is loaded and use it instead of the pure PHP implementation.

 .. _`base64_encode()`: http://php.net/manual/en/function.base64-encode.php